perrymanuk/hashi-homelab/README.md

 http://consul-agent.homelab import some of the dashboards to explore around more.
 http://grafana.homelab and import some of the dashboards from the repo to view your metrics.

 Consul domain is switched to .home to provide separation from the mesh setup.
+As well as to avoid conflicts with other clusters you may already potentially interact with using the .consul default.